resgateio/resgate/ISSUES.md

 The client has no way of requesting connection specific resources.

 **Suggested solution**
-RES Protocol could define a placeholder that can be used as part of a resourceID:
+RES Protocol could define a placeholder that can be used as part of a resource ID:

 `get.authService.loggedUser.$cid`